-If you are interested in being notified when the applications open for the 2018-19 class, please click here to join our interest list!
+If you would like to be notified when the applications open for the next cohort in 2023-24, please join our wait list.

-The ACCCA Mentor Program is a statewide, year-long professional development course that provides an invaluable personal and professional development experience for selected individuals.
-Program participants are selected for demonstrating a potential for expanded leadership roles in their current, or future, responsibilities with the California Community College system.
+The ACCCA Mentor Program is a statewide, year-long learning opportunity that provides an invaluable personal and professional development experience.
+Program participants are selected for demonstrating a potential for expanded leadership roles in their current, or future, responsibilities within the California community college system.

-To be accepted into the ACCCA Mentor Program you must agree to participate in all mandatory activities including: two annual conferences (orientation and graduation), the Spring and Fall Retreats, The Day with the Chancellor, and the Budget Workshop.
-The fee for the Mentor Program is a $1,000* plus you must be an ACCCA Member.
+To be accepted into the ACCCA Mentor Program you must agree to participate in all mandatory activities including: 35 hours of training, two annual conferences (orientation and graduation), the Spring and Fall Retreats, a Day with the Chancellor, and the Budget Workshop.
+The fee for the 2022-23 Mentor Program is $1500 in addition to being a dues-paying ACCCA member.

-Budget Workshop: January 17, 2018 in Sacramento (registration included in program fee/accommodations are paid by participant) Dinner (included in program fee)
+- Budget Workshop: January 2023 in Sacramento (registration included in program fee/accommodations are paid by participant)

-Graduation (at the Annual ACCCA Conference): February 21-23, 2018 in Santa Rosa (registration included in program fee/accommodations are paid by participant)
+- Graduation (at the Annual ACCCA Conference): February 22-24, 2023 in Palm Springs (registration included in the program fee/accommodations are paid by the participant.)

 - To provide learning experiences to expand and enhance participant’s current leadership skills and abilities.